 The title ”A Home” refers to the ”folkhemmet” but also alludes to belonging within the nation.
 What was the ”folkhemmet”?
 And what is it today?
 Who has been included in it, and who has been excluded from it?
 The title can also be traced back to sayings like ”my home is my castle,” Alice Tegnér’s song ”Du svenska bygd, du hem i nord” from 1901, and Carl Larsson’s book ”A Home” from 1899, which aimed to serve as an example of how Swedes should decorate their homes.

-The Art and Industry program at Vandalorum is carried out in collaboration with and with the support of The Hamrin Foundation.
+The Art and Industry programme at Vandalorum is led by artist Oscar Guermouche and is carried out in collaboration with and supported by The Hamrin Foundation.

 Thanks to: Beckmans School of Design, String Furniture,